kallemickelborg/recursive-polar-chart/README.md

-# Interactive Recursive Polarchart for Organization and Business Use Cases
+# Recursive multi-layered Polar-Chart framework

 This project introduces an interactive and recursive polarchart designed to map organizational structures, processes, values, and missions.
 Inspired by Simon Sinek's "Start with Why" concept, it provides a visual representation of the connections between different organizational segments, offering a comprehensive view of the entire structure.

 ## Features

-- Interactive and dynamic polarchart
+- Recursive multi-layer polarchart frontend editor
-- Real-time adjustments for scenario planning
-- Responsive and intuitive user interface
+- Real-time update in SVG format using D3.js
 - Export options (SVG and PNG)
-- Customizable styling and layout
+- Cached data to resume session
+- Excel Import/Export

 ## Technologies Used